What is a frugivore?

 What is a frugivorous diet?

-A frugivorous diet describes the foods foraged by frugivorous animals in nature.
+A frugivorous diet describes the foods foraged by frugivorous animals in nature, which consists mainly of fruits.
 For frugivorous primates, this means ripe tropical fruits, greens, nuts, and tubers, but also eggs, insects, and sometimes meat.
 Frugivorous primates can only exist in the tropics, where fruits are larger, more nutritious, and abundant throughout the year.

 To know more about the human version of a frugivorous diet, visit this article:

-A fruitarian diet is most often described and understood as a fruit-only diet.
-However, some fruitarians include greens, nuts, sprouts, raw veggies, or sometimes even cooked sweet potatoes, depending on food availability in their area.
-In its optimal form, a fruitarian diet relies on tropical fruits and stands on the observation that humans are most likely frugivores.
-However, being a fruitarian is a choice – like being vegan.
+A frugivorous diet is not to be confused with a fruitarian diet.
+Fruitarian is understood as a fruit-only diet.
+In its optimal form, a fruitarian diet relies on tropical fruits and stands on the observation that humans are frugivores.
+However, a fruitarian diet bears a very high risk of nutritional deficits.
+Further, being a fruitarian is a choice – like being vegan.
 On the contrary, being frugivorous is not a choice – it is the dietary ecology of an animal naturally given by its biological features.

 What about hunter-gatherers?